pnguye11/gify_maker/README.md

 # Gif maker with WASM(FFmpeg) and React

-> ✨ Convert a video file to an animated GIF with Web Assembly.
+> ✨ Convert a video file to an animated GIF with Web Assembly and React.